 Reclaiming the American Spirit

-In the elections of 2020, Americans will decide whether we continue the quest toward a more perfect union or choose a fundamentally different form of government and future of the nation.
+In the elections of 2020, Americans will decide whether we continue the quest toward a more perfect union or choose a fundamentally different form of government and the future of the nation.
 Americans are being asked to either reclaim or reject the historic spirit of America encoded in our founding documents.
-Abandoning the constitutional separation of powers by granting supreme authority to the President, will lead to abandonment of the rule of law and the transformation of our democratic republic into an autocracy or monarchy.
-Reelection of a President who has aggressively defied the separation of powers and rule of law would validate his claim to the supreme authority to shape the future of the nation.
+Abandoning the constitutional separation of powers by granting supreme authority to the President, will lead to the abandonment of the rule of law and the transformation of our democratic republic into an autocracy or monarchy.
+The reelection of a President who has aggressively defied the separation of powers and rule of law would validate his claim to the supreme authority to shape the future of the nation.
 Congress, having failed to limit his powers through impeachment, will be powerless to resist.

 People in a democracy have the constitutional right to vote for and elect an autocrat for their President.
-However, once an autocracy has been sanctioned by the voters, they will have no means of reestablishing a democracy, other than through a violent revolution or military coup.
+However, once an autocracy has been sanctioned by the voters, they will have no means of re-establishing a democracy, other than through a violent revolution or military coup.
 Free and fair elections will become a thing of the past.
 The American Spirit will be on the ballot in November.
-Once again, the American people are being asked to decide whether this nation of the people, by the people and for the people can endure.
+Once again, the American people are being asked to decide whether this nation of the people, by the people, and for the people can endure.

 The English word Spirit comes from the Latin word for "breath.”
 As with breath, spirit is essential to life, whether the life of a person or a nation.
 The spirit of a nation is defined by the principles that guide the animating force that keeps a nation alive and evolving toward its chosen future.
-However, the spirit of a nation is the collective spirit of its people, and the people of a nation change from generation to generation.
+However, the spirit of a nation is the collective spirit of its people and the people of a nation change from generation to generation.
 Like all living things, the life of a nation ebbs and flows, with good times and bad, but as long as its vital principles, its spirit, remains unchanged its chosen future is secure.
 Each generation must decide whether to reaffirm the guiding principles of the nation’s forebearers or breathe a different spirit into the nation and move the nation toward a different future.
 We are now being asked to make this choice.